-Hip dysplasia is among the common health problems, that is affecting about 15% of the canine population in the U.S. and Canada as of 2017.
-The disease is prevalent among large breed dogs but can also affect certain medium and small breeds and among these is the Shih Tzu.
+Hip dysplasia in dogs is among the common health problems that is affecting about 15% of the canine population in the U.S. and Canada as of 2017.
+The disease is prevalent among large breed dogs but can also affect certain medium and small breeds like the Shih Tzu.

 Hip Dysplasia is a painful condition that can cause limping, lameness, soreness and even osteoarthritis thereby reducing the quality of life for your dog and affecting his mobility.